json420/degu/doc/degu.client.rst

 .. class:: SSLClient(sslctx, address, **options)

-    An HTTPS server (TLSv1.2) to which client connections can be made.
+    An HTTPS server to which client connections can be made.

     This subclass inherits all attributes and methods from :class:`Client`.

-    The *sslctx* argument must be an `ssl.SSLContext`_ appropriately configured for client-side TLSv1.2 use.
+    The *sslctx* argument can `ssl.SSLContext`_ appropriately configured for client-side TLSv1.2 use.

     Alternately, if the *sslctx* argument is a ``dict``, it's interpreted as the client *sslconfig* and the actual `ssl.SSLContext`_ will be implicitly built by calling :func:`build_client_sslctx()`.

-    The *address* argument, along with any keyword *options*, are passed unchanged to the :class:`Client` constructor.
+    The *address* argument, along with any keyword-only *options*, are passed unchanged to the :class:`Client` constructor.

-    An :class:`SSLClient` instance is stateless and thread-safe.
-It contains the information needed to create actual :class:`Connection` instances, but does not itself reference any socket resources.
+    An :class:`SSLClient` is stateless and thread-safe.
+It specifies "where" the server is (the *address*) and "how" to connect to the server (the *sslctx* and *options*), but does not itself reference any socket resources.

+    To make HTTP requests, use :meth:`Client.connect()` to create a :class:`Connection`.

     .. attribute:: sslctx